Our Services

 Photo by Luna Anna Archey

-Our primary purpose is to offer low-barrier, short-term housing where families and individuals may rest their heads and fill their bellies 365 nights a year.
+Our primary purpose is to offer low-barrier, short-term emergency shelter where families and individuals may rest their heads and fill their bellies 365 nights a year.
 We do not and will never require payment to receive emergency services, and the only requirement to staying at our shelters is following HomewardBound’s Community Rules.

 If you or someone you know are in need of a safe place to stay, please contact us.